-The Copperband butterflyfish will play nicely in a community tank but avoid keeping with other butterflyfish unless they are already an established pair.
+The Copperband Butterflyfish will play nicely in a community tank but avoid keeping with other butterflyfish unless they are already an established pair.

-Before adding the fish to your tank, keep in a quarantine tank to avoid introducing any possible parasites or pathogens to other fish.
-This will also offer ample time to verify which type of food your Copperband Butterflyfish prefers by offering it a variety.
+Before adding the fish to your tank, keep it in a quarantine tank to avoid introducing any possible parasites or pathogens to other fish.
+This will also offer ample time to verify which type of food your Copperband prefers by offering it a variety.

 Tank Recommendations for Copperband Butterflyfish

 This fish likes plenty of live rock to hide in and can be a bonus to have in a reef tank if you have a problem with Aiptasia species like the Glass Anemone as they love to eat these.
-They may also nip on the large polyped stony corals.
+They may also nip on the large polyp stony corals.
 It does like a mixture of corals and sands as substrate and for a single individual required a tank of a minimum of 70 gallons.

 This fish does spend a lot of its time swimming freely and so appreciated some open spaces, but it does also like to hide in crevices between corals and rocks.
 Flowing water isn’t a must for this fish, but it does like a gentle flow of water, but not a strong current.